MaastrichtU-IDS/workshop-ci/_episodes/03-create-image.md

 > ## Create a Docker Image
 > * In the root of your repository, create a file named *Dockerfile* (with no extension).
 > * Start your Image from an existing image with Python already included by adding ```dockerfile FROM python:3```to your *Dockerfile*.
-> * Add the first code snippet above to your *Dockerfile* to setup the container environment.
+> * Add the first code snippet above to your *Dockerfile* to setup the image environment.
-> * Add the second code snippet above to your *Dockerfile* to add contents from your repository to the container.
+> * Add the second code snippet above to your *Dockerfile* to add contents from your repository to the image.
-> * Add the third code snippet above to your *Dockerfile* to install your Python modules in the container.
+> * Add the third code snippet above to your *Dockerfile* to install your Python modules in the image.
 > * Create your image by running ```bash docker build . -t ci-workshop```.
 > * Confirm the creation of your image with ```bash docker image ls```.
 > * Add the build instructions to the README.md.